mjkim21-dev/mjkim.github.io/docs/03-Component-Selection/Component-Selection.md

 **Choice:** Option #1: AZ1117IH-3.3TRG1

 **Rationale:** Option 1 is the candidate because of its stats; it's rated for 3.3V 1A, although the current is a little high, the voltage is exactly at 3.3V, which is imperative for Subsystem A2 to work.
-Because this regulator costs &#36;0.24, it fits within the &#36;60 budget.
+Because this regulator costs $0.24 and is way under budget, I believe that AZ1117IH-3.3TRG1 can be the solution for my 3.3V needs.

 ### Debug Button